 The crime of solicitation of prostitution occurs at the moment you agree to pay for sex, and take some action to further that agreement.
 Solicitation is simply encouraging someone to commit a crime.
 It does not matter if the crime ends up being committed or not.
 An action to further an agreement can be most any act demonstrating a willingness to go through with the agreement, like withdrawing money from an ATM.

-Your Free Case Review from a Criminal Defense Lawyer
+Your Free Attorney Match with a Criminal Defense Lawyer